Let Us Walk With You Toward Recovery | Confidential And Private Support!

 perceived barriers competing stressors consistent engagement

-Even when you recognize the value of involving children in an intervention, real-world obstacles can make participation difficult.
-Perceived treatment barriers, like fear of judgment, uncertainty about what to expect, or doubts about whether the process will help, can undermine your motivation before you even begin.
-At the same time, competing family stressors such as work schedules, childcare demands, and caregiving responsibilities pull your attention in multiple directions, making consistent engagement feel nearly impossible.
-Research shows that mothers attend more frequently than fathers, which can create additional strain when trying to coordinate family involvement in treatment.
+Even when families recognize the value of involving children in an intervention, real-world obstacles can make participation difficult.
+Perceived treatment barriers, like fear of judgment, uncertainty about what to expect, or doubts about whether the process will help, can undermine motivation before treatment begins.
+At the same time, competing family stressors such as work schedules, childcare demands, and caregiving responsibilities pull attention in multiple directions, making consistent engagement feel nearly impossible.
+Research shows that mothers attend more frequently than fathers, which can create additional strain when coordinating family involvement in treatment.
 Additionally, lack of resources and logistics at the organizational level can further prevent families from accessing the support they need.

 Perceived Treatment Barriers